Mona-Alzahrani/SelectiveMV/README.md

   author={Alzahrani, Mona and Usman, Muhammad and Anwar, Saeed and Helmy, Tarek}, }
 ```

+"Please note that the paper is forthcoming.
+Once the paper is officially published, we will update the citation details accordingly."

 ## Acknowledgement:
 This project is funded by the Interdisciplinary Research Center for Intelligent Secure Systems at King Fahd University of Petroleum & Minerals (KFUPM) under Grant Number INSS2305.